 A Philosophy of Salt and Light

-Simpson’s culinary signature isn’t defined by a single dish it’s a reflection of faith.
-His guiding principle, “Salt and Light,” comes from Scripture and represents living with purpose, integrity, and care.
+Chef Simpson’s culinary signature isn’t defined by a single dish: it’s a reflection of faith.
+His guiding principle, salt and light, comes from the Bible and represents living with purpose, integrity, and care.

-“Those who know me intimately understand that this philosophy is our foundation,” he said.
-“It dictates everything, from how we handle ingredients to how we treat one another.”
+“Those who know me intimately understand that this philosophy is our foundation,” said Chef Simpson.
+“It dictates everything from how we handle ingredients to how we treat one another.”

 A Table Set with Purpose

-For Simpson, food is only part of the mission.
+For Chef Simpson, food is only part of the mission.

-“It’s a rewarding environment to push boundaries—the community is all aboard and even comes to expect it.”
 Ask him what defines hospitality, and Simpson calls it something “supernatural.”
-“True hospitality is a charitable attitude, an eagerness to give expecting nothing in return,” he said.
+“True hospitality is a charitable attitude, an eagerness to give expecting nothing in return,” said Chef Simpson.
 “It’s the spirit that says, please, allow me to do this for you.”

 All Aboard for What’s Next